 The Academic Board has two standing committees:

-Considers proposals relating to the University's internal legislation including by-laws, statutes, regulations, rules and faculty governance documents.
+- Considers proposals relating to the University's internal legislation including by-laws, statutes, regulations, rules and school governance documents.